Tjaronn Chery: Groningen

 Instead, on 23 July 2013, Chery joined Groningen on a season long loan deal until the end of the 2013–14 season.
 It came after when Groningen expressed interests signing him.
 Upon joining the club, Chery was presented and was given a number ten shirt ahead of the new season.

 Chery made an immediate impact for Groningen when he scored and set up one of the goals, in a 4–1 win over NEC and was named Team of the Week by Algemeen Dagblad.
 His second goal came on 25 August 2013, in a 3–3 draw against Go Ahead Eagles and scored one more goal by the end of 2013 against Vitesse on 27 October 2013.
-It wasn't until on 16 February 2014 when he scored his first goal, in a 1–0 win over Go Ahead Eagles.
+He scored his first goal on 16 February 2014 in a 1–0 win over Go Ahead Eagles.
 Chery later scored later in the 2013–14 season against Cambuur, PSV Eindhoven, Vitesse and AZ (twice).
 Despite being faced with suspensions and injury, Chery finished the 2013–14 season, making thirty–eight appearances and scoring ten times in all competitions, just finishing second as the club's top scorer behind Richairo Zivkovic by one.